 Tim started off on Capitol Hill, worked on a successful U.S. Senate campaign and subsequently joined a full-service, technology marketing communications firm.
-He was an intelligence analyst for a DC-based service providing global intelligence and forecasting from former CIA, U.S. intelligence and national security officers.
-Additionally, he co-founded two security-focused technology startup firms, one of which was selected as Entrepreneur Magazine’s “100 Most Brilliant Companies,” and his firm was nominated for the “Cool Vendor of the Year” Award by Gartner Research.
+He was an intelligence analyst for a DC-based service providing global intelligence and forecasting from former CIA, U.S. intelligence, and national security officers.
+Additionally, he co-founded two security-focused technology startup firms, one of which was selected as Entrepreneur Magazine’s “100 Most Brilliant Companies,” and his firm was nominated for the “Cool Vendor of the Year” award by Gartner Research.
+He has four granted United States Patents focused on software-defined radio platforms (US 8903304, US 9246629, US 9749085, and US 10256940).

 Tim completed his B.A. from Georgetown University, an M.B.A. in Finance from the Andreas School of Business at Barry University, and a Master’s of Public and International Affairs with a major in Security and Intelligence Studies from the University of Pittsburgh.
 While at the University of Pittsburgh, Tim was also a Research Associate at the Matthew B. Ridgway Center for International Security Studies where his

 Tim has also been fortunate enough to be recognized for his volunteer work with the Lint Center having received two Presidential Volunteer Service Awards.

 Tim is also an award winning writer and his writing have appeared in The Washington Times, The Washington Post, Forbes, Emergency Management Magazine, Hacking Magazine, Maritime-Executive Magazine, StrategyPage, CTO Vision and the U.S. Army Intelligence Center of Excellence’s Military Intelligence Professional Bulletin, and other notable publications.

 Chief Operations Officer

 Ryan completed his B.S. in Information Systems Security, Cum Laude, from American Military University and holds an M.S. in Data Analytics from Southern New Hampshire University.
 While at Southern New Hampshire University, Ryan was awarded the university’s Veteran Scholarship in recognition for his academic achievement in his graduate program.

 Ryan has also been fortunate enough to be recognized for his work with the Lint Center having received the Presidential Volunteer Service Award.